Page Hopkins: Career

 Her first job was at the ABC affiliate in West Palm Beach, Florida as an associate producer.

 She began her on-camera career as a weekend anchor at KTVE-TV in Monroe, Louisiana, followed by anchoring jobs at WWCP-TV in the Johnstown/Altoona, Pennsylvania market and News 12 New Jersey, a 24-hour cable news television network where she was nominated for an Emmy for her series on the state of the New Jersey foster care system, "Holes in the Safety Net".
 Prior to joining FOX News, she was the morning anchor of Bloomberg Television's Moneycast, a national business show that aired weekday mornings on the USA Network.
 While at Bloomberg she also anchored personal finance specials, winning the 2000 Front Page Award for "401(k) Spring Clean-Up".
-She was an anchor and reporter for the Fox News channel from September 2002 to late 2008.
+She left Bloomberg for the Fox News Channel where she was an anchor and reporter.
 She co-anchored the two-hour Sunday morning edition of Fox News Live and was one of the anchors of the highly rated morning show "Fox and Friends Weekend" which runs three straight hours and is largely unscripted.
-Since December 2009, she has been seen anchoring "Early Today" for NBC network and appears on MSNBC in "First Look" and in prime time reading the news.
+In December 2009, she began filling in on "Early Today" for NBC network and appeared on MSNBC in "First Look" and in prime time reading the news.
 In June 2010, she and Eliot Spitzer co-anchored the 4pm hour as fill-ins for Dylan Ratigan.
 Page is represented by HDReps.

 Personal life

-Hopkins was a member of the MIT News Study Group and served on the Board of Trustees for Inwood House, a non-profit organization that helps pregnant teens who are homeless or in foster care.
-She served on the Board of Directors for the Madeira School, a girls boarding school in Virginia (2012-2018)and the board of Trustees for the Loyola School, a co-ed Jesuit high school in New York City (2016-2022).
+Hopkins served on the Board of Trustees for Inwood House, a non-profit organization that helps pregnant teens who are homeless or in foster care.
+She served on the Board of Directors for the Madeira School, a girls' boarding school in Virginia (2012-2018), and the board of Trustees for the Loyola School, a co-ed Jesuit high school in New York City (2016-2022).
 She currently resides in New York City with her husband and children.